 B2B approach: Target accounts.
 CFOs at mid-market SaaS companies.
 IT Directors at healthcare organizations.
 The 500 specific companies on your target account list.

 This is the unlock for B2B.
 You’re not broadcasting to everyone who matches a demographic.
 You’re reaching the actual companies you want to sell to.
+For a deeper look at how this works, see our B2B CTV advertising guide.

 What Success Looks Like